 Welcome to Upstate!

 We moved to South Carolina three years ago to start a new Mold Busters location.
-We started with Mold Busters Greenville with the intention of opening more locations in our capital city and another in what South Carolinians have historically called the Upcountry.
-As new move-ins ourselves we have loved it here, and want to share some of the things we love about South Carolina.
+We started with Mold Busters Greenville with the intention of opening more locations in our capital city and another in the Upcountry.
+As new move-ins ourselves we have loved it here, and want to share some of the things we love about the areas we service in South Carolina.

 First Step: Stick Out, by Trying to Speak Like a Cliche South Carolinian